VinFast VF 7

-The VinFast VF 7 is an electric compact crossover SUV (C-segment) manufactured and marketed by VinFast of Vingroup.
+The VinFast VF 7 is an electric compact SUV (C-segment) manufactured and marketed by VinFast of Vingroup.

 Overview

 The VF 7 was first introduced to the public in January 2022 along with the VF 5 and VF 6 at the Consumer Electronics Show (CES).
 It was designed by Lee Jae Hoon, a senior exterior designer for General Motors.
-VinFast launched a pre-order campaign for the VF 7 from 2-30 December 2022 in the local Vietnamese market, with the first deliveries to domestic customers on March 30, 2024.
+VinFast launched a pre-order campaign for the VF 7 from 2–30 December 2022 in the local Vietnamese market, with the first deliveries to domestic customers on March 30, 2024.